diogomfarinha/Invoice_Entity_Extractor/README.md

 # Project description

 Invoice_Entity_Extractor is an entity extractor for invoices.
-It uses Python-tesseract to extract text from images and simple regex matching to find the entities.
+It uses Python-tesseract to extract text from images and simple regex matching to find the respective entities.

 # Usage